mlpack and google summer of code

 mlpack is a proud participant in Google Summer of Code.
-We have been a part of the program in 2013, 2014, 2016 and 2017, with a total of 24 students accepted for mlpack.
+We have been a part of the program in 2013, 2014, 2016, 2017, 2018, 2019, 2020, and 2021 with a total of 56 students accepted for mlpack (all of whom succeeded at the program).
 In the past, we have received very many applications and it is a competitive process, so this page exists to help you determine if you could be a strong candidate.

 The two most important qualities that an mlpack GSoC candidate can possess is the ability to be self-sufficient and the willingness to learn.